abhijeet4022/youtube-tutorials/Mock_Interview/D2_Linux_Q.md

 14. Can you explain the entries inside /etc/fstab and the use case of this file?

    * `/etc/fstab` stores persistent mount info.
-Fields: device, mount point, fs type, options, dump, pass.
+Fields: device, mount point, fs type, options, dump (backup), fsck pass.

 15. Suppose you have a directory /mnt/share and the requirement is that any new files or folders created should have group ownership set to "linuxteam".
 How would you configure that?